Skip to main content

 mysqldump --all-databases > all_databases.sql

-That's it, now your databases are fully recovered!
+That's it.
+Now, your databases have been fully recovered!

 Did this answer your question?